Dzungar Khanate: Paintings

 The Qianlong Emperor took great care to document his successes in the war.
-He ordered the painting of the 100 most meritorious servitors of the Qing (紫光阁功臣像: brave Qing officers, generals, and also a few Torghut and Dörbed allies, as well as vanquished Choros Oirats, or Muslim Uyghur allies such as Khojis or Amin Khoja), as well as paintings of the battle scenes whenever the Qing were successful.
-The faces are in Western realistic style, while the bodies were probably drawn by Chinese court artists.
-According to contemporary Jesuit painter Jean-Denis Attiret: "During the whole duration of this war against the Eleuths and other Tartars, their allies, whenever the imperials troops gained some victories, the painters were ordered to paint them.
+He ordered the painting of the 100 most meritorious servitors of the Qing (Statues of Meritorious Officials in the Ziguang Pavilion: brave Qing officers, generals, and also a few Torghut and Dörbet allies, as well as vanquished Choros Oirats, or Muslim Uyghur allies such as Khojis or Emin Khoja), as well as paintings of the battle scenes whenever the Qing succeeded.
+The faces are in a Western realistic style, while the bodies were probably drawn by Chinese court artists.
+According to contemporary Jesuit painter Jean-Denis Attiret: "During the whole duration of this war against the Eleuths and other Tartars, their allies, whenever the imperial troops gained some victories, the painters were ordered to paint them.
 Those of the most important officers who had played the decisive roles in the events were favoured to appear in the paintings according to what really had happened".
 These paintings were all made by foreign artists, specifically the Jesuits under Giuseppe Castiglione, and Chinese court-painters under their direction.

 The Choros-Oirat leader Dawachi in Qing costume, after the Dzungar-Qing War.
 Painting by Jean Denis Attiret.

 The Choros-Oirat Dawa (达瓦) in Qing costume, after the Dzungar-Qing War.
 Painting by Jean Denis Attiret.

-The Dörbed-Oirat Tseren (车凌) in Qing dynasty costume.
+The Dörbet Oirat Tseren (车凌) in Qing dynasty costume.
 Painting by Jean Denis Attiret.

-The Dörbed-Oirat Buyan Tegus in Qing dynasty costume.
+The Dörbet Oirat Buyan Tegus in Qing dynasty costume.
+Painting by Jean Denis Attiret.

+The Dörbet Oirat Erdeni (额爾德尼) in Qing dynasty costume.
+Painting by Jean Denis Attiret.

+The Dörbet Oirat Gangdorji (刚多尔济) in Qing dynasty costume.
+Painting by Jean Denis Attiret.

+The Dörbet Oirat Gendun (根敦) in Qing dynasty costume.
 Painting by Jean Denis Attiret.

 The Oirat renegade Ayusi in his Qing uniform.
 Painting by Giuseppe Castiglione.